raywan-110/AdaQP/README.md

 ### Reproduce Experiments

 Reproduce the core experiments (throughput, accuracy, time breakdown) by running `scripts/<dataset>_all.sh`.
 The experiment results will be saved to `./exp/<dataset>` directory.
+The variable `RANK` in the scripts should be adjusted on different machines accordingly.

+### Experiment Customization

+Adjust configurations in `AdaQP/config/*yaml` to customize dataset, model, training hyperparameter, bit-width assignment settings or add new configurations; adjust runtime arguments in `scripts/*` to customize graph partitions numbers, optional GPUs or machines for training, bit-width assignment strategies and training methods (AdaQP and its variants).
+For example, set argument `--assignment` to `random` to use random bit-width assignment, or set argument `--mode` to `AdaQP-q` to use AdaQP with only message quantization.

 ## License

 Copyright (c) 2023 ray wan.
 All rights reserved.

-Licensed under the MIT license.
+Licensed under the MIT License.